Liam Pullen: 2023/24 season

 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
 In his opening match he was defeated by world number 31 Chris Wakelin.
 In the round-robin phase he drew with Oliver Lines, and recorded his first professional win, over Ukraine's Anton Kazakov.
 Pullen recorded the biggest win of his career when he defeated former world champion Graeme Dott in qualifying for the 2023 International Championship in September 2023.
 He followed up that win by defeating Noppon Saengkham in a decider at the event in Tianjin to reach the last-32 of a ranking event for the first time.
 He also reached the last-32 of the 2023 Snooker Shoot Out in December 2023.
 Later that month, he qualified for the 2024 German Masters with a win over former world champion Stuart Bingham.
-He qualified for the 2024 Welsh Open with a 4-0 win over Rebecca Kenna.
-In the first round of qualifying for the 2024 World Snooker Championship he defeated Anton Kazakov 10-3.
+His performances that season included qualifying for the 2024 Welsh Open with a 4–0 win over Rebecca Kenna, and a win in the first round of qualifying for the 2024 World Snooker Championship 10–3 against Kazakov.

 2024/25 season

 He was on the receiving end of a maximum break against Chinese opponent Fan Zhengyi at the English Open in September 2024.
 In December 2024 he reached the last-16 of the 2024 Snooker Shoot Out with a victory over former world champion Neil Robertson.
-He finished the season ranked No. 98 and had to play at Q School to regain his tour card, which he successfully did at event one in May 2025.
+He finished the season ranked No. 98 and had to play at Q School to regain his tour card, which he successfully did at event one in May 2025 with victory in the final round over German Umut Dikme.

 2025/26 season

-He lost in the group stage of the 2025 Championship League in Leicester in July 2025 against Joe O'Connor and Zak Surety, but won 3-1 against Andrew Pagett to place third.
-He reached the quarter finals of the 2025 Xi'an Grand Prix in September and October 2025, recording a 5-3 win over John Higgins and a 5-0 win over Noppon Saengkham.
-That month, he defeated Ben Mertens 4-0 in the first qualifying round of the 2025 Northern Ireland Open, and set a new personal high break of 143 during the tournament.
+He lost in the group stage of the 2025 Championship League in Leicester in July 2025 against Joe O'Connor and Zak Surety, but won 3–1 against Andrew Pagett to place third.
+He reached the quarter finals of the 2025 Xi'an Grand Prix, recording a 5–3 win over John Higgins, and a 5–0 win over Noppon Saengkham.
+That month, he defeated Ben Mertens 4–0 in the first qualifying round of the 2025 Northern Ireland Open, and set a new personal high break of 143 during the tournament.

+Pullen made his first professional career 147 maximum break during a 6–1 win over Kaylan Patel at the 2025 UK Championship, before defeating Jordan Brown.
+He was then defeated 6–5 by former World Champion Stuart Bingham in the third round.
+In February 2026, he recorded a win over top-16 player Chris Wakelin at the 2026 Welsh Open.
+In April he came through 10–9 against Alfie Burden from 1–5 down in the first round of qualifying for the 2026 World Snooker Championship, before defeating Amir Sarkhosh of Iran 10–7.
+He defeated Thai player Thepchaiya Un-Nooh to set up a final qualifying round match against Noppon Saengkham, winning 10-8 to qualify for his debut at The Crucible.
+In the first round of the main draw, he was defeated 10-6 by seeded player Chris Wakelin.